 The Email Finder locates business email addresses using algorithms that search publicly available information including websites and social media platforms.
 For verification, Datagma generates possible email patterns and pings the SMTP server to validate addresses, then runs results through NeverBounce and Usebouncer for additional confirmation.

-One practical feature is the handling of catchall domains (companies whose mail servers accept emails to any address, making verification impossible).
+One practical feature is the handling of catchall domains.
 Datagma provides catchall emails for free without consuming credits and attempts to detect if the catchall address is linked to social accounts like LinkedIn or GitHub to estimate validity.
 The platform distinguishes between two outputs: verified emails confirmed as valid mailboxes, and "Most Probable Email" results for unverifiable catchall addresses.

 Job Change Detection: Monitor contacts for career moves and new opportunities.